submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 The workflow is as follows.

-- A Pod tries to resolve a Service name using the domain name supercluster.local
+- A Pod tries to resolve a Service name using the domain name clusterset.local
 - KubeDNS forwards the request to the Lighthouse DNS server.
 - The Lighthouse DNS server will use its ServiceImport cache to try to resolve the request.
 - If a record exists it will be returned, else an NXDomain error will be returned.